 - The new My Business Account Enquiries Service allows businesses, or their representative, to ask the CRA tax-related questions specific to their account.
 Businesses then receive their answer online, in writing, in the Message Centre.

 - In 2011, the CRA introduced the Group ID feature in Represent a Client that lets businesses maintain employee access to business information through the online service.
 This means that business owners only need to fill out the RC59, Business Consent Form, once addressing a key irritant for the business community.

 FOR BROADCAST USE:

-The Parliamentary Secretary of National Revenue, Cathy McLeod, accompanied by John Weston, Member of Parliament for West Vancouver - Sunshine Coast - Sea to Sky Country, today visited the Whistler Chamber of Commerce to promote the steps the Harper Government has taken to improve its services and reduce the burden placed on small businesses.
-The CRA has introduced a variety of fast, easy, and secure resources available to support businesses when they interact with the CRA.
+The Honourable Gail Shea today visited Sudbury to promote the steps the Harper Government has taken to improve its services and reduce the burden placed on small businesses.
+The CRA has introduced a variety of fast, easy, and secure online resources available to support businesses when they interact with the CRA.

 To receive updates when new information is added to our Web site, you can:

 - Follow the CRA on Twitter - @CanRevAgency.

 - Subscribe to a CRA electronic mailing list.

 - Add our RSS feeds to your feed reader.